Online dispute resolution: ODR Platform

+On 20 July 2025, the European Online Dispute Resolution Platform was discontinued.

 In China

 China's 2018 E-Commerce Law establishes the principle that "the state regulates the platforms, and the platforms regulate online businesses".
 Among other provisions, the law states in Articles 58-63 that platforms should establish online dispute resolution systems among other online institutions.

 In India

 Online dispute resolution (ODR) in India is in its infancy stage and it is gaining prominence day by day.
 With the enactment of Information Technology Act, 2000 in India, e-commerce and e-governance have been given a formal and legal recognition in India.
 Even the traditional arbitration law of India has been reformulated and now India has Arbitration and Conciliation Act, 1996 in place that is satisfying the harmonised standards of UNCITRAL Model.
 The amendment made in theCode of Civil Procedure, 1908 by introducing section 89 was made to provide methods of alternative dispute resolution (ADR) in India.

 With a rapid growth of e-commerce in India, the number of disputes related to online transactions is on the rise.
 The existing dispute redressal mechanisms are falling short of the business growth and customer expectations.
 Conventional redressal systems require presence of the parties, and are not in synch with modern online platforms.
 The Department of Consumer Affairs, Government of India has taken note of this and has planned to roll out an Online Consumer Dispute Resolution platform that follows the best practices emerging in the global eCommerce arena.